 How to Make a Short Sale Offer

-Many first-time home buyers put down an earnest money deposit of $1,000, but an amount between 1% and 3% of the sales price speaks volumes.
+There's no set rule for how much money to submit with your purchase offer.
+Some homebuyers put down an earnest money deposit of $1,000, but an amount between 1% and 5% of the sales price speaks volumes.
 It says the buyer is serious.
-The minimum down payment for FHA loans is 3.5% of the purchase price, and the earnest money is part of that down payment.

 Check the Comparable Sales

-Any inspection you ask the seller to pay for will lower the bank's bottom line on the HUD-1.
+Any inspection you ask the seller to pay for will lower the lender's bottom line.
 The lowest offers are rarely accepted.
-The time to negotiate major repairs is not at offer inception.
-Do not ask for seller-paid pest inspections, roof certifications or home warranty plans.
-Buy the home in "as is" condition.
+Don't ask for seller-paid pest inspections, roof certifications, or home warranty plans.
+Even if you see a need for major repairs, don't try to negotiate them.
+You'll most likely need to buy the home in as-is condition.

-Although it is possible to receive short sale approval within 3 to 4 weeks, many banks take at least 6 to 8 weeks, and sometimes longer, to approve or reject short sales.
-My buyers agree to wait 120 days and are prepared to immediately act if approval arrives earlier.
-If you ask for approval in 30 days, your offer may get chucked.
+Although you might have news within three to four weeks, many lenders take at least six to eight weeks, and sometimes even longer, to approve or reject short sales.
+Give the process two to three months and be prepared to act immediately if approval arrives earlier.

 Provide a Strong Preapproval Letter

-Little stands out among a sea of prequalification letters than a lender preapproval letter, which specifies the buyer is actually preapproved -- run through underwriting.
+Little stands out more among a sea of offers than a lender preapproval letter, which is a conditional commitment to give the buyer a mortgage of a certain size.
 A big question on the short sale seller's mind is whether the buyer is financially capable of closing the transaction.
-When you make a short sale offer, you want those pieces of paper to convey strength.
+Having a statement in writing effectively indicates that you have the financing in place to close the sale.